Paradigm-Free-Mapping/pySPFM/docs/examples.md

 });
 </script>

 You can see how the maximum value of $\lambda$ returns no estimates, while the lowest value overfits the data.
 The estimated spikes capture the moment the BOLD response starts.
 Remember that the value of $\lambda$ has to be selected carefully to obtain a good balance between bias and variance.
+You can do so by selecting the estimates that minimize the Bayesian Information Criterion (BIC) or the Akaike Information Criterion (AIC) for example.

 ### Block model